GoogleCloudPlatform/gcsfuse/docs/semantics.md

 about whether local modifications are reflected in GCS after writing but before syncing or closing.

-Modification time (`stat::st_mtime` on Linux) is tracked for file inodes, and can be updated in usual the usual way using `utimes(2)` or `futimens(2)`.
+Modification time (`stat::st_mtim` on Linux) is tracked for file inodes, and can be updated in usual the usual way using `utimes(2)` or `futimens(2)`.
 When dirty inodes are written out to GCS objects, mtime is stored in the custom metadata key `gcsfuse_mtime` in an unspecified format.

 There is one special case worth mentioning: mtime updates to unlinked inodes may be silently lost.
 (Of course content updates to these inodes will also be lost once the file is closed.)

+There are no guarantees about other inode times (such as `stat::st_ctim` and `stat::st_atim` on Linux) except that they will be set to something reasonable.

 <a name="file-inode-identity"></a>